Breast Implant Removal and Capsulectomy in Scottsdale, AZ

 While many women desire breast implants to enhance the size and shape of their breasts, others who have already undergone breast augmentation decide in the future to have their implants removed.
 At some point, these women begin to feel unsatisfied with their implants, either because they feel they are too large or have implant problems such as rupture or capsular contracture.
 There are also some who feel their implants are in some way causing health issues.
-Breast implant removal is a surgical procedure that involves removing a woman’s current implants and the scar tissue (capsule) surrounding the implants.
+Breast implant removal is a surgical procedure that involves removing a woman’s current silicone or saline implants, along with the scar tissue (capsule) surrounding them.
 This is also called explant and capsulectomy surgery.
+Unlike breast implant replacement or breast revision, the goal is not to replace old implants with new implants, but to permanently remove the breast implants for a natural breast appearance.

 Schedule Your Consultation